ethancaballero/description2code/README.md

 * Train on multiple solutions provided for each problem to help your model generalize.
 * Use several sample input/output from samples folder to reward model for generating code that passes all possible test cases.
 * versions of collected solution source codes are Python 2 and C++ 4.3.2

-## License
-I don't "own" the data scraped.
-Codechef and CodeForces or their users or something technically own it (or maybe they don't; idk).
-I don't know what the legal_preferences/data_licenses of Codechef and CodeForces and their users are.

-I'm fine with you using this dataset and scraping code however you want, **as long as you cite this repo if you use the dataset for (ml) research.**